amicoleo/notes/_drafts/wevebeenherebefore.md

 Without trying to dismiss current worries, it’s important to get a perspective to know that what is now normalised

 Tobias revell

+On the other hand, being to respectful to the past stifled innovation and even scientific progress - Aristotele's belief that women had fewer teeth than man (look that up)

 https://www.theatlantic.com/technology/archive/2014/05/in-search-of-the-proto-memex/371385/